Understanding Meniscus Injury: Treatment and Advice

 Conservative treatment for a meniscus tear may include rest, ice, compression, and elevation (RICE therapy), along with non-steroidal anti-inflammatory drugs (NSAIDs) to manage pain and swelling.
 Therapy such as that offered at Costa Health by our expert Knee Physiotherapist Daniele is advised in many cases to strengthen the surrounding muscles and improve knee stability which is also a crucial component of conservative treatment for injuries to the knee.

 In cases where conservative measures do not effectively address the symptoms or if you twist your knee and the tear is severe, arthroscopic surgery may be recommended to repair or remove the damaged knee cartilage or meniscus.
-This minimally invasive procedure, performed by an orthopedic surgeon, aims to stabilise the knee and restore its function.
+This minimally invasive procedure, performed by an orthopaedic surgeon, aims to stabilise the knee and restore its function.

 Following surgery or during the conservative treatment phase, rehabilitation plays a vital role in restoring knee function and preventing future injuries.
 Physical therapy and a gradual return to normal activities are essential for promoting the healing process and rebuilding strength and flexibility in the knee joint.